 The Center provides resources for educators through services and efforts in evaluation, research and educator development.

-The Apgar Academy is an active community of educators at P&S dedicated to promoting, rewarding, and supporting outstanding education for our medical students, residents, fellows, and faculty at the College of Physicians and Surgeons.
+The Apgar Academy is an active community of educators at the Vagelos College of Physicians and Surgeons dedicated to promoting, rewarding, and supporting outstanding education for the medical students, residents, fellows, and faculty at VP&S. Teaching tips and other electronic resources for educators are posted on their website.

-The CU Human Resources office sponsors a variety of classroom and online professional skills training courses.
+The CU Human Resources office sponsors a variety of classroom and online professional skills training courses, including access to Lynda.com.
 Topics include leadership training, project management, dealing with difficult situations.
 Online courses are free.
-Classroom courses are held at the Studebaker Building (615 W135 Street) and usually involve a minimal fee.
+Most in-person workshops are held on Manhattanville campus and involve a minimal fee.

 Columbia University's Office of Work/Life fosters the well-being of the Columbia community and its people in their pursuit and productive academic, personal and work lives.

 Columbia University's Ombuds Office offers a confidential place for faculty, students, staff or alumni to discuss workplace issues, academic concerns, issues relating to administrative paperwork and process, explanation and interpretation of policies and procedures, and many other problems with the goal to explore options, develop strategies, review policies and manage expectations.

 Student Conduct and Community Standards (SCCS) supports the Columbia University community to mantain a safe and responsible campus environment through the following functions: policies and procedures, Dean's discipline, gender-based misconduct and student disciplinary records.